-The Legal Aid Centre and Project CTLT in association with Vimukti Girls School, conducted workshop on quality education for girl child where in the students were taught about the right to education and the importance of education in our lives.
+The Legal Aid Centre and Project CTLT in association with Mahatma Gandhi Government School, GUDA CHAK, Bassi, Jaipur (Raj.) conducted workshop on Quality education for children and on Health is wealth where the students were taught about the right to education and the importance of education in our lives and about the importance of healthy life to build a bright career.
 The need of the hour is to learn skills and become independent.
-We targeted 120 students from the age group of 4 years to 17 years.
+We targeted 54 students from the age group of 14-17 years